Ferr013/Numerical-Simulation-Lab/README.md

 + @author Giovanni Ferrami
 + @e-mail g.ferrami@gmail.com

-Open the .ipynb to see the commented solution of the assigned exercises.
+Each exercise has a dedicated folder, inside it open "LSN_Solution_**.ipynb" to see the commented solution of the assigned exercises (the exercise instructions can be found in "LSN_Exercise_**.ipynb").
 Each exercise is implemented in C++ and then the generated data is analyzed in Python3 through the notebooks uploaded here.